ananddsouza/product-backend/README.md

 ## Postman

 For development purpose, Postman Tool has been used to perform CRUD operations on Product service.
-The dat created this way has been use to test the frontend application.
+The data created this way has been used to test the frontend application.
 In the repo, attached is a postman collection which on import unfolds the CRUD operations and the respective details.